cloudeight/style-guidelines/changelog/README.md

 ## Guidelines
 Although every project differs, a general guideline is to keep everything as humanly readable as possible and group changes together to easily differentiate between new and removed features for example, keeping the latest updates towards the top of the changelog.
 Types of changes should be categorized and grouped as follows:

-1. New Features (Add)
+1. New
-2. Updated Features (Update)
+2. Updated
-3. Removed Features (Remove)
+3. Removed
-4. Security Fixes (Fix)
+4. Security Fixes
-5. Bug Fixes (Fix)
+5. Bug Fixes
+6. Fixed
-6. Release Notes
+7. Release Notes

-Under each group, use bullet points for each item written with the imperative: "Add", "Update", "Remove" and "Fix".
+Under each group, use bullet points for each item written with the imperative: "Add", "Update", "Remove" and "Fix", in a similar fashion to our [Git](https://github.com/cloudeight/style-guidelines/tree/master/git) guidelines.
 If an issue was resolved or closed because of an update, always link to the issue in parenthesis at the end of the bullet point for easy referencing.

-Release notes can be added at the end detailing specific notes, developer messages or note-worthy additions to the update.
+Release notes can be added at the end detailing specific note-worthy additions or developer messages.

 Note: Changelogs don't use the imperative as they are meant to be user-friendly and more human readable, rather than a list of commands like git commits.